jgcmarins/expense-manager-server/README.md

 # expense-manager
-Web app to manage expenses
+NodeJS server that handles expenses

 ## How to use